pascalecodes/movielist-todo/README.md

 A Simple Movie Favoriting App is built using the MVC Architecture, we have also implemented "authorization" so people can sign up, customize & personalize the app.
 The Movie Database API is used for searching and adding movies.

----

-> Be sure to add that lovely star 😀 and fork it for your own copy

----

 # Objectives